phf/jb/README.md

 (At least as long as `jb` has been used correctly that is.)
 If accuracy is what you need, please use an *actual* profiler.

+## Frequently Asked Questions

+### Benchmarks Get Stuck

+"*One of my benchmark methods gets stuck.
+When I print `reps` I notice a large jump from 10,000 to 500,000 and the latter takes too long to be useful.*"

+Whatever you do between `b.stop` and `b.start` does not take **any** time as far as `jaybee` is concerned, but of course it takes **actual** time to do it.
+So if you do 100 ms worth of setup followed by 1 ms worth of benchmark, `jaybee` wants to run your benchmark 1,000 times to fill up a seconds worth of time.
+But by running it 1,000 times, it will now take 100,000 ms = 100 s just to do the setup!

+Ideally you do any setup you need only once, not on every iteration of your `reps` loop.
+(It would probably be even better if, like JUnit, we had a `@Before` tag for setup code.)

 ## Cartoon

 ![Bench Mark](gfx/cartoon-small.jpg)